 - Select Internet Protocol Version 4 (TCP/IPv4) > Properties.

 - Select Obtain an IP address automatically > Obtain DNS servers address automatically > OK.

 Use the Ipconfig command-line tool

 Now type exit to close the command prompt and restart windows.
-On next login check, internet connection started working.
+On the next login check, the internet connection started working.